godfat/rest-core/README.md

 ## DESCRIPTION:

-Modular Ruby clients interface for REST APIs
+Modular Ruby clients interface for REST APIs.

 There has been an explosion in the number of REST APIs available today.
 To address the need for a way to access these APIs easily and elegantly,